Open-EO/openeo-geotrellis-kubernetes/README.md

 ## Deploy the OpenEO Spark job

 Now that we have the Spark operator running, it's time to deploy our application on the cluster.
 As Kubernetes is a container orchestrator, we of course need to package our application into a container image.
-Currently the Dockerfile is not completely ready to be built by everyone as there were some ad hoc changes to make it work on Kubernetes that were not included in the upstream projects yet.
-We did however provide a ready to use container image, available at `vito-docker.artifactory.vgt.vito.be/openeo:latest` and we will provide the Dockerfile as soon as possibe.
+The necessary files to build this container image can be found in the [docker][8] directory.
+A prebuilt image is available at `vito-docker.artifactory.vgt.vito.be/openeo-geotrellis`.

 As we are using the Spark operator, we can now define our Spark job as a Kubernetes resource, rather than a `spark-submit` script.
-The Kubernetes manifest for the OpenEO Spark job can be found [here][8].
+The Kubernetes manifest for the OpenEO Spark job can be found [here][9].

 Some important parts of this resource definition: